Aksoylu/AI-DRAW/README.md

 - @virosapienti
 - @yeyosef

-if i forgot your name but you was attended to my workshop, please mail me if <umit@aksoylu.space> so i can add your name
+if i forgot your name but you was attended to my workshop, please mail me <umit@aksoylu.space> so i can add your name